A Taste of Germany in Historic Downtown McKinney

 Yes!
 McKinney Oktoberfest is designed with families in mind – hosting a variety of kid-friendly activities like a petting zoo, face painting, Perot Museum Tech Truck, Play Street Museum, arts and crafts activities, panning for crystals, and a carnival featuring amusements geared toward younger riders.
 Youngsters (and Mom and Dad!) can learn to ‘chicken dance’ with two stages full of live German music and costumed dancers scheduled throughout the weekend.

 Yes.
 Visit one of the souvenir tents located on Tennessee St. on the square and get a limited edition t-shirt for $20.
 Also available is the official distinctive McKinney Oktoberfest MassKrug (liter stein)!
 This limited edition acrylic stein is sure to become a collector’s item and is yours for only $7 (Stein Special: $21 for a stein and a 32 oz fill.
 FYI: Steins can be refilled for $7.5 for a 16 oz refill or $15 for a 32 oz refill.)
 Steins are available at the beverage booths.

 Yes.
 Shirts, shoes and smiles are required attire for festival patrons.
 Dirndls, lederhosen and silly hats are encouraged.

 Oktoberfest continues rain or shine, and no rain dates are scheduled.
 This is an outdoor event in Texas during September; weather changes rapidly so be prepared and plan accordingly.

-The Festival grounds are wheelchair accessible, but please be aware that this is a large venue with great distances between stages and event areas.
+The festival grounds are wheelchair accessible, but please be aware that this is a large venue with great distances between stages and event areas.
 Accessible port-o-lets are available at the ends of each row of restrooms throughout the event venue.
-Accessible restrooms are located inside MPAC, 111 N. Tennessee Street, in the middle of the square.
+Accessible restrooms are located inside MPAC, 111 N. Tennessee St. in the middle of the square.